subabrain/ProxyBrokerSort/README.md

 # ProxyBrokerSort

-A Sort Class for ProxyBroker Results by Speed
+Here a little PHP Script to Sort Results from the Python App „ProxyBroker“ by Speed

 # Example